CamdenShaw/Project-5/README.md

 # Project Info
 This repository contains the Mars Colony App - a project assigned by Red Academy.

-# Technologies Used in This Project:
+# Technologies Used in This Project
 Sass/css    Angular   Typescript/javascript    Postman   API   JSON    Github    HTTP requests    ngAnimations

 # App Directions